Quick Answer

 Keep a short evidence pack for each review: repeat-worker trend, dropout trend, completion timeliness, and recent quality-control changes.
 Also avoid policy changes that only improve dropout optics.
 In a research-study context, paying non-completers can reduce benefits for compliant participants and weaken overall program value, so test those changes narrowly before scaling.

-The winning move is not to scale quickly.
+The goal is not to scale quickly.
 It is to expand in controlled waves only after retention and completion-latency behavior hold under real worker behavior.
 In micro-task marketplaces, human factors shape outcomes, and timely batch completion is not guaranteed, so completion risk should be treated as a launch assumption from the start.

+1. Define your reward promise and unit economics by worker segment.
 Set a clear worker-facing promise for base rewards and any bonus milestones.
 Keep that promise narrow enough to sustain under load, because changing reward levels over time can affect how many tasks workers complete in a batch.

+2. Set explicit go or no-go checkpoints at the batch level.
 Use launch criteria tied to observed batch performance, not assumptions alone.
 Track tasks remaining and batch recency as early stall signals and predictors of completion timing.

+3. Lock your incentive and monitoring plan before scale.
 Document how reward, task type, market competition, and requester reputation are expected to interact, and treat those assumptions as uncertain until your own data confirms them.
 If decisions are still ad hoc or person-dependent, pause expansion until ownership and checkpoints are clear.

+4. Ship failure-mode handling before scale traffic.
 Treat worker drop-off as expected at volume, not a rare exception.
 For batch health, plan for the common pattern where many workers may complete only one or two HITs.

+5. Pilot narrowly, verify at fixed checkpoints, then expand in controlled waves.
 Start with a small, operationally stable cohort and review execution at each checkpoint.
 If you test incentives, prioritize paid milestone bonuses over gamified mechanics.
 Available evidence found milestone bonuses performed better for retention, while gamified incentives were less effective and could reduce work quantity and quality.

 Before expanding beyond your pilot, use Docs to align engineering and ops on batch checkpoints, retention signals, and escalation paths.